 Our STEM classes are project and people-based.
-This means we study both how to be a scientist, and what it means to be a scientist; we learn about how many of America’s early founders were scientists and engineers and study the lives of great scientists throughout time.
+This means we study both how to be a scientist, and what it means to be a scientist.
+We learn how many of America’s early founders were scientists and engineers, and study the lives of great scientists throughout time.
 We ask questions about the role of science today, and about the potential of every person to be a scientist.

-In addition, every science class revolves around one large scientific project.
+In addition, our upper-grade science class revolves around one large scientific project.
 This project provides momentum toward an end product, a product or project that requires the scientific skills and knowledge of the entire class to complete.
-It drives learning and unites the class and provides context for the mini projects and course content leading up to the summit project.
-Each scientific expedition also requires mathematical, technological and engineering skills, and we draw connections among all of these topics throughout the expedition.
+It drives learning and unites the class and provides context for the mini-projects and course content leading up to the summit project.
+Each scientific expedition also requires mathematical, technological, and engineering skills, and we draw connections among all of these topics throughout the expedition.

 The expeditions encompassed within the STEM program include: